kurtmc/github-action-python-versioner/README.md

 # github-action-python-versioner

-This action prints automatically updates the version number in `pyproject.toml` and creates appropriate tags.
+This action automatically updates the version number in `pyproject.toml` and creates appropriate tags.

 ## Example usage